Patient with bulging disc

 Balloon Kyphoplasty is a safe and quick percutaneous procedure that rapidly ease the suffering from these fractures or breaks.
 Through a tiny cut in the skin, a balloon is threaded through the bone under X-ray guidance, and inflated to restore the height of the collapsed bone segment.
 Special bone cement, similar to those used in hip/knee replacement surgery is then carefully injected to fill up the space.
 The cement hardens within minutes, stabilising the broken segment, and thus reduce the pain dramatically, often before the patient leaves the treatment facility!
 And because the procedure is performed through tiny cuts in the skin, the patient only requires mild supervised sedation, avoiding the need for general surgery.
 It can thus be performed on virtually patients of any age group or with multiple medical problems.

-Stem cells are powerful, universal repair cells hidden throughout the body.
-In the last 10 years, medical research have discovered ever more accessible ways to harvest and enrich stem cells throughout the body.
-Where previously, they had to be harvested from bone marrow (via inserting painful needles in the pelvis), we now have the technology extract, enrich and enhance stem cells from various areas, such as fat under the skin!
+Advanced Medical and Surgical Treatments.
+In the last 10 years, medical research have discovered ever more accessible ways to harvest and enrich natural healing cells throughout the body.
+Where previously, they had to be harvested from bone marrow (via inserting painful needles in the pelvis), we now have the technology extract, enrich and enhance your bodies own repair mechanisms.

-Stem cells are automatically recruited by the body to repair damaged tissues.
-Research on injecting large numbers of stem cells in damaged tissues have shown promise in reducing inflammation, pain and faster recovery.
+Healing cells are automatically recruited by the body to repair damaged tissues.
+Research on injecting healing medicines in damaged tissues have shown promise in reducing inflammation, pain and faster recovery.

 While cortisone, ozone and laser are very useful in removing damaged, extruded/bulging disc fragments to stop them from irritating nerves, they are unable to address the underlying degeneration of discs that come inevitably from the loss of disc material in a disc prolapse, or simple aging of the body.
-Stem Cells and various naturally derived growth/repair factors, such as platelet lysate hold much promise in being able to slow down the inevitable degeneration of spinal discs, and may even be able to reverse some of these changes, leading to a healthier, younger disc.
+Advanced synthetic substances and various naturally derived growth/repair factors, hold much promise in being able to slow down the inevitable degeneration of spinal discs, and may even be able to reverse some of these changes, leading to a healthier, younger disc.

-At the London Spine Unit, we combine pioneering regenerative treatment of the spine with therapeutic interventions so not only do patients have immediate relief of their symptoms, but also long-term preservation of their spinal health.
+At the London Spine Unit, we combine pioneering advanced biological treatment of the spine with therapeutic interventions so not only do patients have immediate relief of their symptoms, but also long-term preservation of their spinal health.

 We also specialise and routinely perform :